Paul Finkelman

-Paul Finkelman (born November 15, 1949) is an American legal historian, the Robert E. and Susan T. Rydell Visiting Professor at Gustavus Adolphus College in St. Peter, Minnesota, and a research affiliate at the Max and Tessie Zelikovitz Centre for Jewish Studies, Carleton University, Ottawa, Canada.
-He is the author or editor of more than 50 books on American legal and constitutional history, slavery, general American history and baseball.
-In addition, he has authored more than 200 scholarly articles on these and many other subjects.
-From 2017 - 2022, Finkelman served as the President and Chancellor of Gratz College, Melrose Park, Pennsylvania (the oldest independent Jewish college in the United States).
+Paul Finkelman (born November 15, 1949) is an American legal historian.
+He is the author or editor of more than 50 books on American legal and constitutional history, slavery, general American history, and baseball.
+He has also published more than 200 scholarly articles on these and many other subjects.
+From 2017 to 2022, Finkelman served as the President and Chancellor of Gratz College, Melrose Park, Pennsylvania, the oldest independent Jewish college in the United States.

 Education

 Finkelman was born in Brooklyn, New York, and grew up in Watertown, where he attended public schools.
 He received his undergraduate degree in American studies from Syracuse University in 1971, and his master's degree and doctorate in American history from the University of Chicago in 1972 and 1976.
 At Chicago, he was a student of Stanley Nider Katz and John Hope Franklin and a contributor to the volume, The Facts of Reconstruction: Essays in Honor of John Hope Franklin, edited by Eric Anderson & Alfred A. Moss, Jr. (Baton Rouge: Louisiana State University Press, c.1991).
 Finkelman was also a Fellow in Law and Humanities at Harvard Law School, 1982–83.